The global derived period map

 For simplicity we will define all our stacks on the model category of non-positively graded commutative dg-algebras.
 We write $A$ for an arbitrary commutative dg-algebra in non-positive degrees.
 We will consider its model category of dg-modules with the projective model structure (all objects are fibrant).

 Before we start with the constructions let us first recall the following useful fact which we will use repeatedly: \begin{lemma} Suppose we are given an (analytic or algebraic) geometric derived stack $\mathcal X$.
-Then for any open substack $U$ of $\pi^{0}(\mathcal X)$ there is a unique geometric derived stack $\mathcal U$ with $\pi^{0}(\mathcal U) = U$ that is an open substack of $\mathcal X$. \end{lemma} \begin{proof} See Proposition 2.1 in \cite{Schurg11} for the algebraic case and Proposition 3.16 in \cite{Porta15} for the analytic case.
-The latter result is for DM stacks, but the proof goes through for Artin stacks.
+Then for any open substack $U$ of $\pi^{0}(\mathcal X)$ there is a unique geometric derived stack $\mathcal U$ with $\pi^{0}(\mathcal U) = U$ that is an open substack of $\mathcal X$. \end{lemma} \begin{proof} See Proposition 2.1 in \cite{Schurg11} for the algebraic case.
+The analytic case follows from Lemma 7.18 in \cite{Porta16}.